splunkdevabhi/SplunkModularInputsPythonFramework/implementations/tesla/appServer/static/README.md

 The following unofficial API reference was utilised : http://docs.timdorr.apiary.io/

+## Dependencies

+* Splunk 5.0+
+* Supported on Windows, Linux, MacOS, Solaris, FreeBSD, HP-UX, AIX

+## Setup

+* Untar the release to your $SPLUNK_HOME/etc/apps directory
+* Restart Splunk
+* Browse to Manager -> Data Inputs -> Tesla and setup your inputs

 ### Authentication

 Authentication is with your My Tesla credentials.
-After the initial authentication , cookies are persisted(to inputs.conf) and sent with each request.
+After the initial authentication , cookies are persisted back to inputs.conf and sent with each API request.
+You can setup up your My Tesla username and password in each pre defined stanza via SplunkWeb.
+Or you can edit SPLUNK_HOME/etc/apps/tesla_ta/default/inputs.conf directly and set the username and password in the parent tesla stanza so that all child stanzas inherit your username and password.

 ### Data Source Types